 Business Entertainment

-The 2017 Tax Cuts and Jobs Act has eliminated the deduction for entertainment expenses, which means you can’t deduct the cost of entertaining clients at sporting events, concerts, or private clubs.
-It doesn’t matter whether you invite and discuss business with a client or employee, any expenses related to entertainment aren’t deductible.
-However, business meals at entertainment events are deductible if you have an itemized receipt that states the cost of the meals separately from the entertainment event.
+The 2017 Tax Cuts and Jobs Act (TCJA) eliminated the deduction for entertainment expenses.
+This means you can’t deduct the cost of entertaining clients at sporting events, concerts, or private clubs.
+Even when business is being discussed with clients or employees, expenses related to entertainment still aren’t deductible.

-Let’s say you invite your favorite client to a baseball game.
-You purchase tickets for both of you in advance and treat your client to hot dogs and drinks while at the game.
-Because the baseball game is considered entertainment, it isn’t deductible.
-The cost of the hot dogs and drinks, which are purchased separately from the tickets, isn’t an entertainment expense and isn’t subject to the disallowance.
-Therefore, you may deduct 50% of the expenses associated with the hot dogs and drinks purchased at the game as a meal expense.
+Let’s say you invite your favorite client to a baseball game, where you treat them to hot dogs and drinks.
+Since the baseball game is considered entertainment, the cost of the tickets isn’t deductible.
+Assuming you have a receipt that lists the hot dogs and drinks separately from the baseball tickets, you may deduct 50% of the expenses associated with the food purchased.

 50% of Business Meals